Overview of Travel Health and Safety

 Hypothermia is a dangerous drop in the body's core temperature.
 It can occur even on days that seem mild, especially if the weather is damp.
 Many hypothermia deaths have occurred in weather that is between -1°C and 10°C (30°F and 50°F).
 Children and the elderly are particularly vulnerable.
 Symptoms include slurred speech, decreased awareness, shivering, irritability, or stumbling.
 Be especially concerned if shivering stops because this is a sign of exhaustion.

 Frostbite is an actual freezing of body tissues.
 Symptoms include pain, numbness, swelling, itching, and changes in skin color.
 Do not thaw a frozen body part unless it can be kept thawed.
 For example, if a hiker must still be able to walk to help, don't start the warming process.
 Refreezing causes damage that is even worse than the original frostbite.
+Frostnip on the other hand is simply the formation of ice crystals over cold-exposed skin (usually the cheeks, ears, and nose) and does not cause tissue damage if rewarmed.

-Many countries have government offices (such as the U.S. Department of State) that supply information for travelers.
+Many countries have government offices (such as the US Department of State) that supply information for travelers.
 Check for advisories on political or civil unrest, criminal activity against tourists, and other travel concerns before each trip.
 Know the phone number and location of the closest embassy or consulate and always carry this information.
 A duty officer is usually on call in case of crime or other emergencies.
 Know how local law enforcement agencies operate and where to go for help.

 Tips for Avoiding Crime